 How might Brexit affect my business?

-Some of the risk areas and what you can do now to get ready for a post-Brexit environment.
+Identify some of the risk areas and what you can do now to get ready for a post-Brexit environment.

 Even though there are still many unknowns and the final Brexit deal is still not confirmed, the following questions will give you an idea of the possible ways that Brexit may impact your business.
 It should highlight to you some of the risk areas and what you can do now to get ready for a post-Brexit environment.